jlparkI/xGPR/docs/purpose.rst

 xGPR uses a specific techinque to obtain fast and scalable approximations to a GP.
 This means that adding a novel kernel you have just cooked up to xGPR is not straightforward.
-This also means that xGPR is fairly limited when it comes to tuning kernels that have a large number of hyperparameters.
-If your use-case is evaluating novel kernels or fitting kernels with large numbers of hyperparameters xGPR may not be your best choice.
+If your use-case is evaluating novel kernels xGPR may not be your best choice.

 xGPR is an approximation to a Gaussian process (which is what enables it to achieve O(N) scaling).
 It is a good approximation, but no approximation